ymirapp/docs/docs/reference/configuration.md

 #### managed_rules

-**type**: `bool | enabled | disabled`
+**type**: `bool | enabled | disabled` **default**: `disabled`

-Flag that determines whether the firewall will be configured with some default AWS managed firewall rules.
-Below, you'll find the list of managed rules that Ymir will configure if you set this to `true`.
-If set to `false`, no managed rules will get configured and you can configure some yourself.
+Flag that determines whether the firewall will be configured with default AWS managed firewall rules.
+If set to `enabled`, Ymir will configure the managed rules listed below.
+If set to `disabled`, no managed rules will be configured, allowing you to set up your own.
 You can read more about them [here][8].

 | Managed Rule                          | Description                                                                                                                                                                                                                |
 | ------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |